mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-app/make-call/kotlin.md

 }
 ```

 The above method starts the call.
-When call is started succesfully (`onSuccess` callback) then `addCallEventListener` listener is added to call instance.
-This way app can be notified about call status eg. call end.
+When the call is started (`onSuccess` callback) then `addCallEventListener` listener is added to a call instance.
+This way app can be notified about call status e.g. call end.

 ## Webhooks